Truss needs to hold on until new year to avoid being shortest-serving PM

 Once Liz Truss has passed the 118-day mark set by George Canning, other predecessors she can aim to overtake include the 4th Duke of Devonshire, who was PM for 225 days in 1756-57, and the 2nd Earl of Shelburne, who managed 265 days in 1782-83.

-Meanwhile, Kwasi Kwarteng has already ensured he will not become the shortest serving Chancellor of the Exchequer in modern history.
+Meanwhile, Kwasi Kwarteng has narrowly avoided being the shortest serving Chancellor of the Exchequer in modern history.

-Mr Kwarteng has now clocked up 38 full days in the role, eight more than those managed by the Conservative Iain Macleod, who died in office after just 30 days in 1970.
+Mr Kwarteng clocked up 38 full days in the role before being sacked by Liz Truss – eight more than Conservative Iain Macleod, who died in office after just 30 days in 1970.

 Register for free to continue reading